pnnl/ruleset-checking-tool/docs/section5/Rule5-1.md

     - Check if there is an output_instance associated with the RMI: `if RMI.output.Output2019ASHRAE901.output_instance != Null: counter += 1 `

     - **Rule Assertion:**
-    - Case 1: If the fenestration area differs by 5% or more by orientation and there are 6 RMIs (for  user,proposed, baseline at 0 degrees, baseline at 90 degrees, baseline at 180 degrees, and baseline at 270 degrees) and 5 output files (excludes an output for the user model) then Pass: `if rotation_expected == TRUE and and number_of_RMIs == 6 and counter == 5: outcome = "PASS" `
+    - Case 1: If the fenestration area differs by 5% or more by orientation and there are 6 RMIs (for user, proposed, baseline at 0 degrees, baseline at 90 degrees, baseline at 180 degrees, and baseline at 270 degrees) and 5 output files (excludes an output for the user model) then Pass: `if rotation_expected == TRUE and and number_of_RMIs == 6 and counter == 5: outcome = "PASS" `
     - Case 2: Else if the fenestration area differs by less than 5% and there are 3 RMIs (for user, proposed, baseline at 0 degrees) and 2 output files (excludes an output for the user model) then Pass: `if rotation_expected == FALSE and and number_of_RMIs == 3 and counter == 2: outcome = "PASS" `
-    - Case 43: Else: `Else: outcome = "FAIL"`
+    - Case 43: Else: `Else: outcome = "FAIL" and raise_message "Fail unless Table G3.1#5a exception #2 is applicable and it can be demonstrated that the building orientation is dictated bysite considerations.`